leo27945875/Python_Stable_3D_Truss_Analysis/detail/to_PyG.md

 TrussHeteroDataCreator.truss : Truss
 ```

 - Source of the origin truss.
-You could use it to find the origin Truss object from HeteroData.
+You could use it to find the origin Truss object from a batch of HeteroData.

 ```python
 TrussHeteroDataCreator.source : Any